Dr Elizabeth Benjaminac7390@coventry.ac.uk

 Early Career Researchers – applying for the award should complete the application form, outlining their research project, the aims of their research trip and the anticipated budget for the proposed trip.
-Submissions should be made electronically by 15 July of the year in question to the Prizes Officer, Dr Abigail Taylor.
+Submissions should be made electronically by 15 July of the year in question to the Prizes Officer, Dr Elizabeth Benjamin.

 A subcommittee convened to adjudicate the prize will look for evidence that the trip has been well planned and that the researcher has attempted to maximize the benefits to be drawn from the time in France.